-- Place the needs of the patient above all the needs or desires of him/herself - Receive and utilize feedback on performance to improve outcomes - Identify ethical issues and apply standards of ethical care and behavior - Participate in end-of-life discussions and decisions with senior level residents and/or attendings. - · Exhibit sensitivity to gender, age, race, and cultural issues - Model ethical and professional behavior in clinical setting by examples - Display leadership qualities that can be cultivated in the course of training - Practice proper and professional grooming at all times including appropriate dress attire - Attend to administrative responsibilities in a timely manner - o Complete timely medical records and dictations - o Answer pages promptly and professionally - Enter cases into ACGME Operative log - o Enter duty hours weekly
+- Place the needs of the patient above all the needs or desires of oneself. - Receive and utilize feedback on performance to improve outcomes. - Identify ethical issues and apply standards of ethical care and behavior. - Participate in end-of-life discussions and decisions with senior level residents and/or attendings. - Exhibit sensitivity to gender, age, race, and cultural issues. - Model ethical and professional behavior in clinical setting by examples. - Display leadership qualities that can be cultivated over the course of training. - Practice proper and professional grooming at all times, including appropriate attire. - Attend to administrative responsibilities in a timely manner. - Complete timely medical records and dictations. - Answer pages promptly and professionally. - Enter cases into ACGME Operative log. - Enter duty hours weekly.